 Kris Yao is the founder of KRIS YAO | ARTECH.
 He obtained a Bachelor of Architecture from Tunghai University in 1975, and a Master of Architecture from the University of California, Berkeley, in 1978.

-Throughout his 30 years of practice, Mr. Yao has received numerous awards and recognitions, including the Distinguished Alumnus Award from the College of Environmental Design at the University of California, Berkeley, in 2005, the National Award for Arts in Taiwan in 2007, and the prestigious Honorary Fellowship from the American Institute of Architects (Hon.
+Throughout his 30 years of practice, Kris has received numerous awards and recognitions, including the Distinguished Alumnus Award from the College of Environmental Design at the University of California, Berkeley, in 2005, the National Award for Arts in Taiwan in 2007, and the prestigious Honorary Fellowship from the American Institute of Architects (Hon.
 FAIA) in 2014.
-Mr. Yao’s works have been widely published in international magazines and architectural journals.
+Kris' works have been widely published in international magazines and architectural journals.

 He supervises the firm's management and contracts and is the technical director in detail design, construction documentation, technique, and construction administration.
-Significant projects of which Mr. Yu has overseen include Fubon Banking Center, Continental Engineering Corporation Headquarters, Lite-On Headquarters, Taipei Banking Center projects, and many others.
-Recent completed works supervised by Mr. Yu include Kelti Center, Taipei Banking Center, Le Meridien Hotel and Office Complex, HTC Taipei Headquarters, and China Steel Corporation Headquarters.
-Currently Mr. Yu is the Partner-in-Charge for Taipei Performing Arts Center.
+Significant projects of which Willy has overseen include Fubon Banking Center, Continental Engineering Corporation Headquarters, Lite-On Headquarters, Taipei Banking Center projects, and many others.
+Recent completed works supervised by Willy include Kelti Center, Taipei Banking Center, Le Meridien Hotel and Office Complex, HTC Taipei Headquarters, and China Steel Corporation Headquarters.
+Currently Willy is the Partner-in-Charge for Taipei Performing Arts Center.

-Ms. Xiang Jen Yao was born in Taipei, Taiwan.
+Xiang Jen Yao was born in Taipei, Taiwan.
 In 1983 she obtained a Bachelor degree from the Fashion Institute of Design & Merchandising at Los Angeles.
-Ms. Yao is a senior partner in KRIS YAO│ARTECH.
+Xiang is a Senior Partner in KRIS YAO│ARTECH.
 She manages the administrative and public relations for the firm.
-Ms. Yao is also responsible for the Information Technology system and operations in the office.
-Starting from April 2006, she has facilitated the complete data digitization of the firm, both for administrative matters and architectural records.
+Xiang is also responsible for the Information Technology system and operations in the office.
+Starting from 2006, she has facilitated the complete data digitization of the firm, both for administrative matters and architectural records.
 This digital advancement in architectural firm operations has been celebrated for its resonance in environmentally friendly practices.

 Wen-Hong has broad knowledge of Chinese and Taiwanese market, and is highly experienced.
 His previous work had received award from Taiwan Architect Magazine and was nominated for the Far Eastern Architectural Design Award.
 He is also experienced in large-scale development projects and cultural, medical and biotechnology research facilities.
 The projects he has engaged or taken charge of include Wuzhen Theater, Suzhuo Eslite Bookstore Mall, Beijing Sumatai Great Wall Hotels, Nangjing Wetland Museum, Yangzhou Modern Services District 180-meter High-rise Office Tower, California City of Hope Medical Center, California Natividad Medical Center, National Yang-Ming University Library and Research Center, NTU New Chemistry Building, Academia Sinica Agricultural Science Building etc.